-Depending on the type of illness or injury there is a 3-month waiting period before a Total & Permanent Disability claim becomes assessable.
+Depending on the type of illness or injury there is generally a 3-month waiting period before a Total & Permanent Disability claim becomes assessable.

-If you are totally and permanently disabled and you are eligible for a total and permanent disablement benefit, the payment will be paid to you as a single lump sum.
+If you meet the definition of Total & Permanent Disability and have your claim accepted by the insurer, the payment will be paid to you as a single lump sum.